Let me explain why the cost per wear concept is one of your most useful tools when ethical shopping.

 In another of my how to build an ethical wardrobe from scratch series, I want to again look at how to develop more mindful approaches to consumerism.

 Fast fashion is cheap.
-It’s undeniably difficult to avoid it’s lure when there is often a huge difference in price between an item of clothing on the high street and it’s ethical counterpart, and your budget is tight.
+It’s undeniably difficult to avoid its lure.
+Especially when there is often a huge difference in price between an item of clothing on the high street and its ethical counterpart, and your budget is tight.
 My budget is tight so I get this.
 Everyone wants to get the most for their money and feel like they’ve got a bargain.
 I’m no different.

 So, is there a way to reconcile shopping ethically with shopping on a budget?
 I like to think so.

 But before we get to that, let’s put all ethics aside for now.
 Let’s imagine I take a completely hypothetical shopping trip to the high street.

 Picture the scene.
 It’s a sunny autumnal Saturday, just after payday.
 I have budgeted and decided I can spend up to £50 on clothes this month.
 I meet my friends for a coffee and a catch-up, and then we head to our favourite fast fashion shop.
 I buy a pair of skinny jeans for £15 because I figure you can never have too many of this wardrobe staple, especially at that price.

 At the shop next door, I pick up a red ‘going out’ top for £10, even though I don’t really need it.
 The thing is it’s pretty and on sale.
 My friends encourage me to buy it because we’re going out for drinks that night and I can wear it then.